Articles, Reviews, and Interviews

 Connect with Mary on Social Media:

-- Mary's review of Jamie Margolin's book "Youth to Power" in Sierra Magazine
+- Review of Jamie Margolin's book "Youth to Power" in Sierra Magazine

-- Mary quoted in new Washington Post piece, "How the pandemic has inspired some teens to get off their laptops and go outside"
+- Quoted in Washington Post, "How the pandemic has inspired some teens to get off their laptops and go outside"

 - Interview of Mary by Michael Krasny on KQED’s The Forum

 - NPR article "How to Talk to Kids About Climate Change" quotes Mary.
-The podcast -- which is different from the article -- gives a shout-out about Mary's book in the middle!
+The podcast -- different from the article -- recommends book!

-- AUDIOBOOK version of The Parents' Guide to Climate Revolution is here!
+- AUDIOBOOK version of The Parents' Guide to Climate Revolution!

 - Check out the many wonderful reviews on Goodreads and Amazon -- and add your own!